First Time User? Sign Up Now

 In infants and young children, low-grade astrocytomas presenting in the hypothalamus may result in diencephalic syndrome, which is manifested by failure to thrive in an emaciated, seemingly euphoric child.
 Such children may have little in the way of other neurologic findings, but can have macrocephaly, intermittent lethargy, and visual impairment.

-The diagnostic evaluation for astrocytoma is often limited to a magnetic resonance imaging (MRI) of the brain or spine.
-Spinal MRI is sometimes performed in conjunction with the initial brain MRI to exclude neuraxis metastases.
+The diagnostic evaluation for astrocytoma includes magnetic resonance imaging (MRI) of the brain or spine.
+For brain primary tumors, spinal MRI is usually performed in conjunction with the initial brain MRI to exclude neuraxis metastases.

 Clinicopathologic Classification of Childhood Astrocytomas and Other Tumors of Glial Origin